-Make sure your logo looks well, regardless of size, both in color and black-and-white.
-Plus, it has to be versatile enough to stand strong on all media – from billboards and newspapers to TV and the web.
+Make sure your logo looks good regardless of size, both in color and black-and-white; it has to be versatile enough to stand strong on all media – from billboards and newspapers to TV and the web.

-Always prefer Vector graphics to Raster formats (jpg, png, gif).
-Vector logos can be super enlarged or reduced to the size of a post stamp without jeopardizing quality.
-This allows weighing all pros and cons before making the final choice.
+Always use vector graphics, not raster formats (jpg, png, gif).
+Vector logos can be super enlarged or reduced to the size of a postage stamp without jeopardizing quality.
+This allows you to weigh all pros and cons before making the final choice.

 Mind the appropriateness.
-Not only should your logo be catchy, but it also has to suit your sphere of endeavour and price segment.
+Not only should your logo be catchy, but it also must suit your sphere of endeavour and price segment.

 For more hints on logo design, click here.

-Once StarTalers have got a unique name and logo, they were able to launch a branded website and start promoting themselves in Facebook and LinkedIn.
-A strong brand identity now helps the startup to gain new visitors, followers and subscribers who might soon become their partners and customers.
+Once StarTalers had their unique name and logo, they were able to launch a branded website and start promoting themselves in Facebook and LinkedIn.
+A strong brand identity now helps this startup to gain new visitors, followers and subscribers who might soon become their partners and customers.

-StarTalers’ case has taught us that a good business name should tell a story of the brand it stands for.
-The manner of narration depends on the target audience: it can be forthright, metaphorical or even random, without any clear references to what one does and expects.
+The StarTalers’ case teaches us that a good business name should tell the brand’s story.
+The narration mode depends on the target audience: it can be forthright, metaphorical or even random; without any clear references to what one does and expects.
 The only thing that matters is whether the brand name is simple, catchy and understandable for prospective customers.

-Another lesson we have learned touched upon graphic design, which should not be a thing-in-itself.
-It has to fall into the course of corporate branding.
-A logo should play with a business name to create a strong two-dimensional image of a brand standing apart from competitors.
+Another lesson touches upon graphic design, which should not be a considered alone.
+A logo should play with a business name to create a strong two-dimensional image, allowing a brand to stand apart from its competitors.

 Are you thinking about choosing a name for a new business?
 Or renaming an existing one?
 Please, feel free to contact The Loupe agency.
 We would be glad to provide you with a name and logo that would capture your company’s spirit and appeal to your target audience.